El Rancho High School: Teen court

-El Rancho Teen Court program is a juvenile diversion and prevention program in Pico Rivera, California.
+El Rancho's Teen Court program is a juvenile diversion and prevention program in Pico Rivera.
 The program serves youths throughout Los Angeles County.
 Students from El Rancho High School serve as jurors in the early intervention program, judging peers selected by the Los Angeles County Probation Department.
 The Teen Court program works in conjunction with the El Rancho Unified School District.

-The Presiding Judges are Olivia Rosales and James Horan from the Superior Court of Los Angeles County.
-Blanca Pacheco esq. is the El Rancho Teen Court's Court Attorney, who assists the jury in understanding the charges against the defendant and proctors the jury deliberations.
-Raul Elias serves as the El Rancho Teen Court's Judicial officer, which entails supervision of Teen Court participants’ attendance in order to curve extracurricular Teen Court participation negatively affecting academic progress.
-Dr. Rebecca Marin is the Court's Psychologist and Raul Elias also serves as the Teen Court Coordinator for El Rancho high School, whose duties include overall supervision of the Teen Court Program and maintenance of a schedule for Teen Court sessions and Court tutorials with assistance from Alexis Hernandez.
+The presiding judges are Olivia Rosales and James Horan from the Superior Court of Los Angeles County.
+Blanca Pacheco esq. is the El Rancho Teen Court's court attorney, who assists the jury in understanding the charges against the defendant and proctors the jury deliberations.
+Raul Elias serves as the El Rancho Teen Court's judicial officer.
+Dr. Rebecca Marin is the court's psychologist.
+Elias also serves as the teen court coordinator for El Rancho High School, whose duties include overall supervision of the Teen Court Program and maintenance of a schedule for court sessions and tutorials, with assistance from Alexis Hernandez.

 Court is held at the City of Pico Rivera City Hall Council Chambers.

-El Rancho High School Teen Court is a collaboration between the El Rancho Unified School District and the City of Pico Rivera organized by Raul Elias.